We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 If you’re a member of the PC Master Race, then signing up for PC Gamer really is a no-brainer.
 All of the content is focused around gaming on the PC, so you won’t need to worry about wasting space on console stuff.
 Each issue comes packed with lots of interesting articles on all sorts of topics.

-In spite of being owned by GameStop, Game Informer remains a really solid place for game reviews, opinion pieces, and exclusive reveals of games.
+Despite being owned by GameStop, Game Informer remains a solid place for game reviews, opinion pieces, and exclusive reveals of games.
 It’s hard to say how long GI will be around, with the layoffs and frequent stories about GameStop’s struggles, but as long as it remains, it’s definitely worth a subscription.

 4. Retro Gamer

-Like Edge, this is a UK magazine, which means you’re going to have to spend a bit if you’re the US.
-A one-year subscription will set you back $106, which is a little over $8 per issue.
-If you’re willing to go digital, you can subscribe on Amazon for far less.
+Like Edge, this is a UK magazine so you’re going to have to spend a bit extra if you’re in the US.
+A one-year subscription will set you back just over $100, which isn’t too unreasonable when broken down to per-issue costs.
+If you’re willing to forgo the print issues, you can subscribe to the Kindle digital version for far less.

 Sadly, Nintendo Power became one of the casualties of the internet—it just didn’t make sense for Nintendo to keep it running anymore.
 Nintendo Force has stepped up in a big way to fill the void, and so far it’s doing a damn good job.

-Outside of the magazines above, there’s also the Official PlayStation Magazine and the Official Xbox Magazine.
-They’re entertaining as well, but because they come straight from the source (sort of), I have a hard time relying on their ratings.
+Outside of the magazines above, there are also the Official PlayStation Magazine (Kindle, Print).
+This one’s entertaining as well, but because it comes straight from the source (sort of), I have a hard time relying on their ratings.
+(Sadly, Official Xbox Magazine is no longer a thing!)